MichiganDataScienceTeam/official-website/config/join.md

     The tutorials for Winter 2024 are now published in the tutorial GitHub [repository](https://github.com/MichiganDataScienceTeam/2023-Tutorials).
 The repository contains all the materials and instructions you need to complete the tuturials, as well as information about the support we provide if you have any questions.
 </div>

+<span className="highlight">Note: </span> Please direct all technical and logistical questions regarding tutorials to our <a href="https://edstem.org/us/join/6PXxzF">forum</a> for better visibility.

 <hr>

 ### Step 4: Submit Tutorials